-3.2.5.1 PUID
+3.2.5.1 "PUID" tab

-This tab contains all the PUID configuration options.
+This tab contains mostly options regarding PUIDs.

-Top part of the window : concerns overridable project parameters.
-Refers to § 3.1.3 RMF PROJECT CONFIGURATION to know more about PUID meaning, setting strategy and properties.
+"Module PUID strategy" and "PUID properties" : these options enable to override the settings regargind PUID defined at project-level.
+Please refer to § 3.1.3 RMF PROJECT CONFIGURATION to know more about PUID, setting strategy and properties.

-Module Prefix: In Automatic mode, defined the Prefix part of the PUID (Refers to § 3.1.3 RMF PROJECT CONFIGURATION).
+Module Prefix: prefix of the module, recorded in the module attribute "Prefix", and used to set the Prefix part of the PUID when the PUID is set automatically (Please refer to \S 3.1.3 RMF PROJECT CONFIGURATION).

-RMF Object inheritance: "Yes" makes the attribute "IE Object Type" to be inherited... by default choose this option except if you want to make some chapter object to be identified (not recommended in general, but useful for PBS or IVV modules to describe hierarchies of RMF objects).
+RMF object inheritance: "Yes" makes the attribute "IE Object Type" to be inherited.
+This is the default value.
+You may switch this option to "No" if you need to create RMF objects under other RMF objects in the object hierarchy.
+This can be useful for PBS or IVV modules.